ibm-cloud-docs/databases-for-postgresql-gen2/connecting-psql.md

 For Windows, use the [PostgreSQL installer from Enterprise DB](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads){: external}.
 It's a full installation package for PostgreSQL on Windows but you can set it to only install the command line tools like `psql`.
 Select your PostgreSQL and Windows versions.
 Once the executable file is downloaded, run it.
 Select only the *Command Line Tools*, if you don't need the server installed.

 After it installs, you set up your Windows environment variables so that you can use the `psql` client in the command prompt.
-Go to the **Control Panel** > **System and Security** > **System** and select* Advanced system settings*.
-From there you see a box called **System Properties**.
-Select **Environment Variables**.
+Go to the **Control panel** > **System and security** > **System** and select* Advanced system settings*.
+From there you see a box called **System properties**.
+Select **Environment variables**.
 A window appears with the two sets of environment variables.
 In the top set, marked "User variables for...", select the `PATH` entry and then click the **Edit** button.
 An edit window will appear.
 Click *New* and add the path to the `psql` client.
 Your path will depend on where PostgreSQL installed, but typically that would be:

 ```sh
 C:\Program Files\PostgreSQL\<POSTGRES_VERSION>\bin